michaelahwales/pages-practice/README.md

 Apollo’s control module subscribes to information broadcast by the trajectory generation
-components: “The control module executes the planned spatio-temporal trajectory by generating control commands such as throttle, brake, and steering.”
-(Apollo 5.5).
-This maps to the Trajectory Execution component described in the reference architecture (the component which actually executes the trajectory generated by Decision and Control).
+components: “The control module executes the planned spatio-temporal trajectory by generating control commands such as throttle, brake, and steering.” [(“Apollo 5.5 Software Architecture”)](https://github.com/ApolloAuto/apollo/blob/master/docs/specs/Apollo_5.5_Software_Architecture.md).
+This maps to the
+Trajectory Execution component described in the reference architecture (the component which actually executes the trajectory generated by Decision and Control).